-- 5 This guidance document explains how ORR plans to assess new international rail passenger services.
-We set out how we intend to determine whether the principal purpose of a new passenger service is to carry passengers between stations located between the United Kingdom and a Member State (see chapter 3).
-We also set out the issues we consider relevant to assessing whether, based on evidence, we expect the new international passenger service competing with a public service contract to compromise that public service contract's economic equilibrium (chapter 4). - 6 We intend to carry out a test which is based on the criteria set out in the applicable legislation that we believe will give us the information we require to carry out our assessment. - 7 The assessment process will be carried out on a case-by-case basis, based on the criteria explained in this document, and may develop over time and through experience.
+- 6 We intend to carry out a test that we believe will give us the information we require to carry out our assessment. - 7 The assessment process will be carried out on a case-by-case basis, based on the criteria explained in this document, and may develop over time and through experience.
 However, if there were to be a significant amendment to the criteria used or to our interpretation of economic equilibrium, we would carry out a consultation of relevant industry stakeholders on revisions to this guidance, and publish an updated version accordingly.